jmartin-code/price_discount_tracker/README.md

 ## <u> Future Work: </u>
 * Add Socket.io or websocket to improve user expericne with realtime updates.

 * Add user authentication using JWT and/or OAuth.
-User will be able to see other users items, but user will only be able to update or delete their itmes.
+User will be able to see other users items, but users will only be able to update or delete their own itmes.

+* Add phone text notification using phone numbers.
+People check their text message more regularly than their emails.

+* Add more stores, walmart, target, bestbuy, etc...